Why Chat GPT is bad for SEO content generation

 As of writing, news of Google’s Bard AI Chatbot has just begun to circulate.
 A direct competitor to ChatGPT expected to roll out within the coming weeks, beginning with Google insiders, Bard is Google’s attempt to catch up to OpenAI’s explosive growth.

-Not even 24 hours later, another edit is required: Microsoft’s Bing plans to introduce AI search in the same fashion as Google has proposed.
-In fact, due to the mature nature of Microsoft-funded Chat GPT, it may arrive sooner than later.
-If Microsoft pulls off AI search first and best, Google will have a tall mountain to climb in order to remain the internet’s go-to search engine.
+Another edit is required not even 24 hours later: Microsoft’s Bing plans to introduce AI search in the same fashion as Google has proposed.
+In fact, due to the mature nature of Microsoft-funded Chat GPT, it may arrive sooner rather than later.
+If Microsoft pulls off AI search first and foremost, Google will have a tall mountain to climb to remain the internet’s go-to search engine.

-For now, all we can do is what we’ve always done in SEO: focus on quality first, quantity second.
-Plan, strategize, and react to emerging trends.
+For now, all we can do in SEO is what we’ve always done: focus on quality first, quantity second, and plan, strategize, and react to emerging trends.

 The more the game changes, the more it stays the same.